Personalized and Resilient Distributed Learning Through Opinion Dynamics: Algorithm Design

 \subsection{FJ-DGD With Corrupted Updates}

-The previous section considered a nominal collaborative scenario where all agents exactly obey the designed algorithm.
+The previous section considers a nominal collaborative scenario where all agents truthfully obey the designed algorithm.
 We now extend this case to the scenario where some agents do not exactly follow the designed update rule.
-In particular, this model can capture malicious agents that transmit noisy or deceiving models to disrupt the distributed training.
+In particular, this model can capture malicious agents that transmit noisy or deceiving models to disrupt the collaborative training carried out by the other agents.
 In light of the affinity between personalization and resilience discussed in \autoref{sec:affinity}, FJ-DGD can be tuned to achieve good global accuracy in this case.
 Intuitively, if the agents reduce collaboration in a controlled manner, they mitigate the effect of malicious or low-quality information they receive.
 In the following, we focus on~\eqref{eq:fj-dgd-2} for the sake of conciseness.